 We recognize professional excellence through the presentation of prestigious international awards.

 The Lambda Alpha International awards honor men and women—both members and non-members—who have notably advanced the field of land economics through their achievements and service to their profession, community and chapter.
 Awards including: International Urban Affairs/Public Official Award; International Member of the Year Award; International Journalist/Author Award; Richard T. Ely Distinguished Educator Award, International Fellow Award, and the International Skyline Award. https://www.lai.org/awards

-We presented a special Baltimore Chapter Award to a very special Chapter Member at our Annual Dinner on December 8, 2021.
+We presented a special Baltimore Chapter Award to a very special Chapter Member at our Annual Meeting on November 16, 2023.